Strong coupling between a single-photon and a two-photon Fock state

 where $g_{\mathrm{eff}}$ is the nonlinear coupling strength between the two modes (we use ${|\widetilde{n,m} \rangle}$ to indicate photonic states dressed by the interaction with the qubit at higher excitation energy) and is approximately given by an analytic expression~\cite{Nori2017PRA}

 when ${\omega}_2 \simeq {2 \omega}_1$.
 The effective coupling goes to zero for $\theta = \pi/2$, when the system displays parity symmetry.
-The effective Hamiltonian in Eq.~(\ref{Hsys2}) describes the simultaneous annihilation of two photons in the $n=1$ mode and the creation of one photon in the $n=2$ mode as well as the inverse process.
+The effective Hamiltonian in Eq.~(\ref{Heff}) describes the simultaneous annihilation of two photons in the $n=1$ mode and the creation of one photon in the $n=2$ mode as well as the inverse process.
 The coupling with the flux qubit introduces further Lamb shifts on the resonance frequencies of the resonator.
+The qubit population is very small at the one--two-photon avoided level crossing and can be traced out from the dynamics (see Supplementary Fig.~4).